chapunchi/take-home-assignment-iac/README.md

 This application is deployed in ap-southeast-1 region.

-According to the above ***Figure 1*** the User will be accessing the endpoints to access banking application from public internet.
-The request will flow to the VPC via Internet Gateway.
-Inside the VPC, two subnets exists,
+According to the above ***Figure 1***, the User will be accessing the endpoints to access banking application from public internet.
+User is authenticated before sending the request.
+Authentication will be handled by Secrets Manager.
+Afterwards, the request will traverse to the VPC via Internet Gateway.
+There are two subnets inside the VPC,
 * Public Subnet
 * Private Subnet

 Only the public subnet have the access to the public internet.
-For high availability we have set up 3 Availability Zones(AZs) by adhering to the design best practices mentioned in AWS Well Architected Framework.
+Three availability zones have been setup to improve high availability by adhering to the design best practices mentioned in AWS Well Architected Framework.

 Inside the public subnet we have created Application Load Balancer(ALB) to route the traffic to the private subnet which the web application is deployed.
 Without the Load Balancer the user request would not traverse to the application.